 Thai immigration forms are here.

 Experience has taught me that you are not always asked for these forms on your return, and sometimes, the immigration staff don’t ask you to complete all the forms when you leave.
 But, be warned there is a fine for not having the forms on your return and occasionally you get a bad egg official who likes to make trouble if don’t have all the copies & / or completed correctly.
-I’ve had several runs with border staff over this and either way you never seem to win – it’s up to them & their mood of the day.
+I’ve had several run ins with border staff over this and either way you never seem to win – it’s up to them & their mood of the day.
 Note too that I’ve yet to pay a fine, so I consider myself lucky.
 Stand your ground, be firm but polite.

 3. Customs need a Temporary Export / Import form (Official name = Simplified Customs Declaration Form for a car and motorcycle temporarily imported or exported.)
 You get this from at the Customs office at the border.
 Customs are organized & computerized.
 They will complete the form for you.
 Your data goes in the computer & the form is printed out for you to sign.
 If you have been out & / or in before, your data should still be in the computer & is easy to bring it up if your info & the bike is still the same.
 If you’re leaving with a bike from overseas then you just need to hand in the temporary import form you got at the border on arrival.

 Customs Temporary Import / Export Validity is usually for just a month, and there are two fine options for an overstay on the temporary import / export permit.
 For a Thai registered the fine is 1,000 baht maximum.
-For a foreign registered bikes the fine is 1,000 baht a day, with a maximum of 10,000 baht if you return / depart late (up to 6 months).
+For a foreign registered bikes the fine is 1,000 baht a day with a maximum of 10,000 baht.
 Import & Export time limits are the same – the fines are the same!
 It is possible to get an extension on both the export & import, but these must done at your local customs office.